Open source · Apache-2.0 · v1.6.1 stable on npm

 Sentinels

-Internal behavioral observation. eBPF on Linux.
-Cross-platform auditd-tail.
+Internal behavioral observation.
+Cross-platform auditd-tail, plus an eBPF watcher scaffold on Linux that currently falls back to stub mode because the real probe loader is not implemented.
 Seven sentinels watching for prompt-injection signatures, anomalous tool sequences, and policy drift.
 The sentinels surface; the operator decides.

 ebpf auditd-tail seven-sentinels